An image of a park bench

 What are the accountability measures?

-All funds generated by your Benefit Zones 2 and 5 assessments are deposited into separate funds that, by law, can only be spent to maintain roadside and median landscaping located along major roadways and thoroughfares and park improvements in your area of the City respectively.
+All funds generated by your Benefit Zone 5 assessments are deposited into separate funds that, by law, can only be spent to maintain parks in your area of the City respectively.

 What types of services will be provided in Benefit Zone 5 if the proposed assessment increase is approved by property owners?